foghill/PhaseOneFlatironProject/README.md

-# PhaseOneFlatironProject
+#Phase One Flatiron Project#

 The idea is to use the OpenWeather API with:

-1) a Form which captures zipcode;
+1. A Form which captures zipcode;

-2) sends the zipcode to the OpenWeather API to get latitude and longitude numbers;
+2. The form submits the zipcode to the OpenWeather API which returns corresponding latitude and longitude coordinates;

-3) uses the latitude and longitude numbers to then get the Air Quality Index numbers;
+3. We submit another API call to OpenWeather API which takes the lat/lon coordinates and returns Air Quality measurements for that location;

-4)Perform some logic on the Air Pollution numbers received: NO2,PM10,O3,PM25 (adds them as a sum);
+4. Write a function that performs logic on the Air Quality measurements received: NO2,PM10,O3,PM25 (sums them) to calculate a final number which we are calling the AQI - Air Quality Index.

-5)based on the sum of the numbers, render the page a certain color (red for bad, green for good);
+5. Based on the AQI result, render the button a corresponding color to indicate quality (red for bad, green for good etc.);

+6. A link to Google Maps is shown and returns the correct location based on the return value of the latitude and longitude coordinates;